SHORT SLEEPERS: Are Four Times More Likely to Catch a Cold

 Other factors such as stress and lack of exercise also come into play, but sleep plays a large role in helping our immune system do battle with invading viruses.

-So stay well this winter by sleeping more, exercising more and doing more yoga to reduce stress!
-Oh and remember an apple a day keeps the doctor away. :)
+So stay well this winter and summer by sleeping more, exercising more and doing more yoga to reduce stress!
+Oh and remember an apple a day does keep the doctor away. :)